The Pink Panther (TV series): Production

 In 1992, MGM/UA decided to produce new Pink Panther cartoons with a twist that he would be able to speak, hoping to bring new life to the panther.
 That same year, MGM/UA met with its licensees to explain the changes that were made to the character and arm them with essential artwork needed to spring the panther for the brand-new series.
 This decision was controversial and unpopular.

+Initially, Mirisch-Geoffrey-DePatie-Freleng agreed with granted MGM the rights to produce 40 episodes.
+By July, 1993, the show had cleared 80% of the country.

 Casting

 In 1993, Rich Little, who voiced the character in a few scenes of the original cartoons, was approached to reprise his role as the pink feline.
 However, Little did not recall voicing the character at all and turned down the offer saying giving the panther a voice would ruin the character.
 Franchise co-creator David DePatie also felt that giving the panther a voice would "compromise the integrity of the character."
 But once the producers saw Matt Frewer fill in the lines for the panther, they thought it was fantastic and they accepted it.